 \subsection{Preliminaries}

-\textbf{3D Gaussian Splatting.} 3D Gaussian Splatting~\cite{kerbl20233d} represents a scene as a collection of anisotropic Gaussian primitives, each defined by a centroid $\mathbf{x}\in\mathbb{R}^3$, scale parameters $\mathbf{s}\in\mathbb{R}^3$, and a rotation quaternion $\mathbf{q}\in\mathbb{R}^4$, together with an opacity $\alpha\in\mathbb{R}$ and an appearance feature vector $\mathbf{c}\in\mathbb{R}^C$.
+\textbf{3D Gaussian Splatting.} 3D Gaussian Splatting~\cite{kerbl20233d, he2025see} represents a scene as a collection of anisotropic Gaussian primitives, each defined by a centroid $\mathbf{x}\in\mathbb{R}^3$, scale parameters $\mathbf{s}\in\mathbb{R}^3$, and a rotation quaternion $\mathbf{q}\in\mathbb{R}^4$, together with an opacity $\alpha\in\mathbb{R}$ and an appearance feature vector $\mathbf{c}\in\mathbb{R}^C$.
 View-dependent shading is captured by encoding $\mathbf{c}$ with spherical harmonics.
 During rendering, each 3D Gaussian is projected into the image plane as a 2D Gaussian and composited front-to-back via alpha blending.

-\textbf{Animatable Human Reconstruction.} We adopt the SMPL/SMPL‑X~\cite{loper2015smpl,pavlakos2019expressive} parametric body models, which represent the human mesh using shape parameters $\boldsymbol{\beta}\in\mathbb{R}^{20}$ and pose parameters $\boldsymbol{\theta}\in\mathbb{R}^{55\times3}$, enabling low‑dimensional, deformable articulation.
-For animatable human reconstruction from a single RGB image, we employ the Large Animatable Human Model (LHM)~\cite{qiu2025lhm}, which generalizes to in‑the‑wild inputs and supports real‑time, pose‑controllable avatar creation.
-Given a human image (optionally with SMPL‑X pose or motion sequence), LHM extracts SMPL‑X anchors and 2D visual tokens via a frozen vision encoder, fuses them in a multimodal transformer, and decodes per‑Gaussian parameters (position, anisotropic scale, rotation, opacity, spherical‑harmonic appearance).
-The resulting canonical 3D Gaussian representation preserves facial identity, clothing geometry, and texture, and can be skinned via linear blend skinning for photo‑realistic rendering and seamless animation.
+\textbf{Animatable Human Reconstruction.} We use SMPL/ SMPL-X~\cite{loper2015smpl} to parameterize a human mesh with shape $\boldsymbol{\beta}\in\mathbb{R}^{20}$ and pose $\boldsymbol{\theta}\in\mathbb{R}^{55\times3}$, yielding a compact, deformable articulation model.
+For animatable reconstruction from a single RGB image, we adopt LHM~\cite{qiu2025lhm}, which generalizes to in-the-wild inputs and enables real-time, pose-controllable avatars.
+Given an image (optionally with SMPL-X pose or a motion sequence), LHM extracts SMPL-X anchors and 2D visual tokens via a frozen vision encoder, fuses them in a multimodal transformer, and decodes per-Gaussian parameters (position, anisotropic scale, rotation, opacity, spherical-harmonic appearance).
+The resulting canonical 3D Gaussian representation preserves facial identity, clothing geometry, and texture, and can be skinned with linear blend skinning for photorealistic rendering and seamless animation.